 Migration – Are We Making Any Progress?

-Unfortunately, transitioning to the cloud is often more challenging than it first appears –hence the necessity of strong and transparent support.
+Unfortunately, transitioning to the cloud is often more challenging than it first appears, hence the need for strong and transparent support.
 For a plethora of reasons, companies struggle.
-If all you had to do was grab the data and move it, hybrid cloud would be the obvious model already, argued Arthur Cole in IT Business Edge in 2013.
+If all you had to do was grab the data and move it, the hybrid cloud would be the obvious model already, argued Arthur Cole in IT Business Edge in 2013.

-In 2015, progress has been made, but the ongoing transition is still tricky.
-Let’s look at Cole’s comments and others before fast-forwarding to a 2015 survey to find out if the problem is solved.
+In 2015, progress was made, but the ongoing transition is still tricky.
+Let’s look at Cole’s comments and others before fast-forwarding to a 2015 survey to determine if the problem is solved.

 Everyone wants the cloud to be fully accessible and to work intelligently with the legacy system for the greatest efficiency, remarked Cole, but that requires sophisticated management.

-Since the issues of migration and integration can be so vexing to IT decision-makers, everything should be built into the general system upgrade, according to blogger Rick Blaisdell.
-Ordinarily, companies think of those essential transition elements as tasks to complete in order to get to the cloud, while they should really be thought of as a major part of what it means to use cloud servers.
-Now, keep in mind, migration is becoming easier and more seamless all the time, partially because you get a better support expertise than you did in the past.
-Migration tools are also becoming stronger and more full-featured.
+Since migration and integration issues can be so vexing to IT decision-makers, everything should be built into the general system upgrade, according to blogger Rick Blaisdell.
+Ordinarily, companies think of those essential transition elements as tasks to complete to get to the cloud, while they should be considered a significant part of what it means to use cloud servers.
+Now, keep in mind, migration is becoming easier and more seamless all the time, partially because you get better support expertise than you did in the past.
+Migration tools are also becoming more robust and more full-featured.

 Fast-Forward to 2015

-The respondents to that survey have clearly not worked with Atlantic.Net and our cloud hosting or HIPAA compliant database hosting, where we believe that our business thrives on the support we provide to our customers.
+The respondents to that survey have clearly not worked with Atlantic.Net and our VPS hosting, where we believe that our business thrives on the support we provide to our customers.